emmanavarro/0x03-unity-ui/README.md

 # 0x02.
 Unity - Scripting

+## Check it out 👾

+This project is about building components for a maze, adding new GameObjects and scripts to make a playable game.
+If you want to see the result and play, go to https://emmanavarro.github.io/0x02-unity-scripting/ have fun!

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: